14 Pieces of Pro Advice on Where to Invest & Where To Save In The Living Room

 Curtain rods are something you can save money on.
 Most of the rod ends up hidden by the drapery fabric, but you always see the ends (finials) and that's the part we want to focus on here.

 Many companies make inexpensive curtain rods that have decorative finials.
-Opt for something stylish and simple so you don't draw attention away from the nice drapery fabrics.
+Opt for something timeless and simple so you don't draw attention away from the nice drapery fabrics.
+Focus on the color or type of metal you need for it to feel cohesive in the space.

 I hope this sheds some light on how to invest your money (and not break the bank) while creating a stylish space.

-You're going to mix top-of-the-line items where it matters with less expensive pieces where it doesn't.
+You're going to mix high-end items where it matters with less expensive pieces where it doesn't.